Questions people ask me:

 How do you identify?

 I am an assigned male at birth (AMAB) person who identifies as gender non-binary (enby) and tends to present androgynous or feminine.
 I use they/them/theirs pronouns.
 I also identify as queer and ethically non-monogamous.
-In terms of spirituality, while I don't have a current practice, I have have been exposed to a wide variety of spiritual traditions, including Eastern and Western as well as pagan practices.
+In terms of spirituality, I was raised High Church Episcopal and I currently practice neo-Druidism in the tradition of the Order of Bards, Ovates, and Druids (OBOD).
+I have have been exposed to a wide variety of spiritual traditions, including Eastern and Western as well as pagan practices.

 What makes you different?